GSD Course Bulletin - Fall 2012

 "The Good Old Days" is an interdisciplinary studio that challenges students of all departments to come up with creative ways to help seniors in NORCs in New York City and Long Island age in place.
 After visiting a sampling of NORCs in Brooklyn, The Bronx, Manhattan, Queens, and Long Island, students will meet with seniors, NORC directors, healthcare professionals, medical researchers, and representatives from New York City's Department for the Aging, Housing Authority, Department of Transportation, and others involved in the city's pioneering "Age-Friendly New York City" initiative in order to better understand the challenges and opportunities that come with aging in place in New York.
 Students will then draw on this research to creatively identify opportunities for architectural, planning, or landscape-based interventions.

-Field trips are planned to New York City, Long Island, and Central Florida, where we will tour The Villages (the world's largest retirement community) and other fantastical experiments in retirement.
+Field trips are planned to New York City, Long Island, and Central Florida.
+The Villages (the world's largest retirement community) and other experiments in retirement.

 Goal: To help seniors age in place in environments that weren't designed for seniors

 - To learn how to understand and design for the specific needs of a user, in this case the senior citizen